 Cause: Overheated Motor or Cracked Furnace Exchanger

-If it cracks, carbon monoxide can seep into your home.
-This invisible gas is fatal in heavy concentrations.
+If it cracks, carbon monoxide can leak into your house.
+This invisible gas is fatal in large doses.
 So, it’s important to have an HVAC professional do routine furnace maintenance and have functional carbon monoxide detectors.

 Other symptoms of a cracked heat exchanger include: